eztang00/DisableLocalizedGhostClicking/README.md

 -go to the page with this README file (you might be already on the right page)

--click "Download ZIP" (on the right?)
+-click "Download ZIP" (look to the right?)

 To run it: